Julien-Ama/P5-OpenFoodFactsIng/README.md

 --------------------------------------------------------------------------------

-The heart of our project is in the folder, file "Engine"; activated by our "Api" file and fed by all the data recovered and distributed in our "Data" folder.
+The heart of our project is in the folder, file "Engine"; activated by our "Reception" file and fed by all the data recovered and distributed in our "Data" folder.
 Our "Engine" can thus launch its mechanism by drawing on our configuration folder to perfect its dynamism of requests and displays.

 This is a simple structure with only 3 tables.